JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

     }
     ```

-3. In the same way as for Android, create a folder structure for your iOS tests:
+3. Use the IDE's suggestions to create the `iosTest/kotlin` directory:

    ![Creating iOS test directory](create-ios-test-dir.png){width=300}

+4. In the `kotlin` folder, create a new `org.kmp.testing` directory.
-4. Add the `IOSRuntimeTest.kt` file to the project:
+5. In this directory, create the `IOSRuntimeTest.kt` file and update it with the following iOS test:

     ```kotlin
     import kotlin.test.Test